Countly/countly-sdk-documentation/ios/next.md

 <p>
   Here the 'valueKey' would be the parameter of your A/B test, and 'variantName' is the variant you have fetched and selected to enroll for.
-The callback function is optional and works the same way as explained above in the Fetching Test Variants section.
+The callback function is mandatory and works the same way as explained above in the Fetching Test Variants section.
 </p>
 <h1 id="frequently-asked-questions" class="anchor-heading" tabindex="-1">